fs-c/fsoc.space/posts/crackme-2-hacky-bird.md

 ![](https://i.imgur.com/K2IUDrj.png)

 This instruction is followed immediately by a conditional jump based on `score <= 999`.
 So 999 seems to have some significance.
 Sure enough, freezing the score at 999 yields the flag.

+## Conclusion

+It was fun to use Cheat Engine again, I hadn't touched it in a long time.
+Its UI still feels clunky though.

+I'm not super happy with how I solved it, in the end it was mostly guesswork based on some very incomplete static analysis.
+But at the same time I already have the flag, so I don't feel like reversing more.